loncarales/minecraft-server-ansible/README.md

 > Papa, kannst du uns einen Minecraft-Server machen?

 This is a repository of Ansible playbooks enabling me to create Minecraft Java Edition Server on Debian 9 (Stretch).
+The whole infrastructure is tested with Molecule and Vagrant.

+[Molecule](https://molecule.readthedocs.io/en/latest/) is an open source infrastructure testing tool written in Python that can provision and test Ansible roles.

 It includes